vdice/spin-docs/content/v1/contributing-docs.md

 - the words must be separated by a space i.e. <!-- @searchTerm "port listen request" -->
 - these keywords will be boosted in the search results by at least one order of magnitude; so please use them with caution, so as not to displace other valid pages containing similar content.

-Example: If you search for the word "homing", the results will point you to the previous heading in this specific section of the developer documentation.
+Example: If you search for the word "homing", the results will point you to the previous heading in this specific section of the documentation.

 ![homing example](/static/image/homing.png)

 ### 6.4 The Edit On GitHub Button

-Each markdown file in the developer documentation requires a link to its GitHub page for the site to correctly render the "Edit on GitHub" button for that page.
+Each markdown file in the documentation requires a link to its GitHub page for the site to correctly render the "Edit on GitHub" button for that page.

 ![edit on github](/static/image/edit-on-github.png)